 Your gravel driveway isn’t hard to maintain, as long as you’re using the right tools.
-This video takes a look at a long gravel driveway that has fallen victim to a bad case of washboard effect.
-It’s a perfect project for a Frontier BB4184H Box Blade (US) with hydraulic scarifiers.
+This video takes a look at how to maintain a gravel drive using a box blade.
+It’s the perfect project for a Frontier BB4184H Box Blade (US CA) with hydraulic scarifiers.
 The scarifiers will do a great job of cutting through the washboard surface of the gravel drive, churning the material so the box blade’s cutting edge can smooth it out.

 We also show you how to add some topdressing to the gravel drive where a drainage pipe running underneath it has started to peak through the surface.

-For this project, we use a John Deere 4052M Compact Utility Tractor (US) that matches perfectly with our 84-inch (213.36 cm) box blade.
+For this project, we use a John Deere 4052M Compact Utility Tractor (US CA) that matches perfectly with our 84-inch (213.36 cm) box blade.
 It delivers 52 engine horsepower (38.77 kW) and includes the standard 12F/12R PowrReverser transmission.

 We also added a D170 loader with a lift capacity of more than 2300 pounds (104.33 kg), along with a 73-inch (185.42 cm) material bucket, which is one of the Top 10 implements our experts believe you should have in your machine shed.

 First, Caitlin will hook up the box blade using the iMatchTM Quick Hitch.
 All she has to do is focus on the top hook, and everything else will fall into place.
 She’ll close the locking levers to secure the box blade.
 Then she’ll turn off the tractor, set the parking brake, and come around to hook up the hydraulic hoses for raising and lowering the scarifier beam inside the box blade from the operator station.

 Then, with the box blade slightly raised and the scarifier beam in its down and locked position, she’ll set each scarifier shank on its second-to-lowest notch.
 To maintain a gravel drive using a box blade with hydraulic scarifiers, you want scarifiers set low enough to churn the surface down to just below the bottom of the washboard bumps, but not into the driveway’s foundation.